Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Data, Notation, and Preliminary Analyses

 The Asthma Coalition on Community, Environment, and Social Stress (ACCESS) cohort \citep{Wright2008} is a prospective, longitudinal study designed to examine the effects of psychosocial stressors and chemical stressors (e.g., air pollution and other environmental influences) on children's birth and health outcomes.
 ACCESS includes 955 mother-child dyads recruited between August 2002 and January 2007 who continued active follow-up after birth in the Boston, MA area.
 Procedures were approved by the human studies committees at Brigham and Women’s Hospital and Boston Medical Center.

 Previous analyses of the ACCESS cohort identified an association between increased maternal exposure to fine particulate matter (PM$_{2.5}$) averaged over pregnancy and decreased birth weight for gestational age $z$-score (BWGAz), particularly among boys born to obese mothers \citep{Lakshmanan2015}.
 In this paper we consider the association between weekly levels of exposure to four components of particulate matter--elemental carbon (EC), organic carbon (OC), nitrate, and sulfate--and BWGAz among the same population of boys with obese mothers.
-We include as covariates maternal age at enrollment, an indicator of maternal education at high school level or above, maternal pre-pregnancy body mass index (BMI), indicators of black and Hispanic race/ethnicity, parity, and an indicator of season of birth.
+We include as covariates maternal age at enrollment, an indicator of maternal education at high school level or above, maternal pre-pregnancy body mass index, indicators of black and Hispanic race/ethnicity, parity, and an indicator of season of birth.

 Maternal exposures of EC, OC, nitrate, and sulfate were estimated with a hybrid land use regression model that incorporates satellite-derived aerosol optical depth measures and a chemical-transport model GEOS-Chem \citep{Di2016}.
 Each mother was assigned an average exposure level for each pollutant for each week of pregnancy based on the predicted value at her address of residence.
 We limit our analysis to full-term infants (born at $\ge 37$ weeks gestation) and their exposure during the first 37 weeks of pregnancy.
 A total of 109 children had complete exposure, outcome, and covariate data.
+For completeness, we show results for the full cohort in the supplemental material.